espnet/espnet/espnet2/asr/frontend/adapters_utils/README.md

 ## Use adapters for ASR in ESPnet2

-In that tutorial, we will introduce several options to use adapters for Automatic Speech Recognition (ASR) in ESPnet.
+In this tutorial, we will introduce several options to use adapters for Automatic Speech Recognition (ASR) in ESPnet.
 Available options are:
 - Insert adapters to specific layers with a pre-trained s3prl frontend for adaptation of downstream tasks*.
 - Enable automatic adapter insertion via `FindAdaptNet`.